q2softwarenl/spatie-medialibrary-manager/README.md

 - Tailwindcss 4

 ## PRO-features
-- Alternative GUI for single file collections
+- Alternative GUI for single file collections.
-- Manage file versions
+- Upload multiple versions of the same file.
-- Extended use of policies (policies for specific model collections in stead of full model)
+- Set tailored policies on the collection, rather than being limited to just the model.

 ## Roadmap
-We are currently developing the "Pro version" of the manager for customers.
-We want to publish a free version of the manager here on Github.
+We are currently in active development of "Spatie Medialibrary Manager Pro". we plan to publish a free version here on Github.
 There are a few things that need to be fixed before we can publish the package.

 - [x] Refactor Livewire file structure, eliminate usage of multiple nested Livewire components
 - [x] Make front-end independent of any frameworks / UI component sets